DMASCoreDeclan/PP5-Pharmacy/README.md

 6. Click the "Deploy Branch" button to deploy the app.
 7. Once the app has been deployed, click the "Open App" button to view the app.

+### Database
+1. This app has been designed on sqlite which comes installed with django.
+2. PRD deployment would require a publically hosted DB.
+The PRD version has been tested with PostgreSQL and deployed with [Code Institute](https://dbs.ci-dbs.net/).
+3. You can use any public PostgresSQL provider that has version 13 or above, such as [ElephantSQL](https://www.elephantsql.com/)

 ###  Environment Variables
 - For local deployment, you will need to create a `.env` file in the root directory of the project and set the environment variables in this file. [sample env](_docs/env_sample.py)